MicrosoftDocs/well-architected/well-architected/resiliency/principles.md

 *Scale-out* is a concept that focuses on the ability of a system to respond to demand through horizontal growth.
 As traffic grows, *more* resource units are added in parallel, instead of increasing the size of the existing resources.

-Through scale-units, a system can handle expected and unexpected traffic increases, essential to overall reliability.
+Through scale units, a system can handle expected and unexpected traffic increases, essential to overall reliability.

-Scale-units further reduce the effects of a single resource failure.
+Scale units further reduce the effects of a single resource failure.

 ### Next step